-Admission is a two-step process.
-You must be admitted to the MTSU College of Graduate Studies, which has a June 1st deadline for fall admission.
-However, there is a separate process for admission to the MFA.
-Review of applications by the MFA Admissions Committee will begin in March and a limited number of students will be accepted.
+Review of applications by the MFA Admissions Committee will begin in late March and a limited number of students will be accepted.
 Admissions are competitive and your materials are being compared with all other applicants.
-This process may take several months, however, places could also be filled in a shorter time.
-Although you may still be able to be accepted for admission to the College of Graduate Studies until June 1st, all the places in the MFA may already have been filled.
-It is to your advantage to apply as early as you have your materials ready.
+This process may take several weeks, however, places could also be filled in a shorter time.
+It is to your advantage to have your application submitted by April 1st.
+Later applications will be considered but there will be the possibility that all the places in the MFA may already have been filled.

 What should be included in a creative portfolio?

 A portfolio of works should be representative of the candidate’s creative achievements in the areas of audio recording, composition, songwriting, video, film, multimedia, web design, or areas that could generally be described as “entertainment technology”.
 Most applicants’ portfolio works will come from just one or two of the areas described above, however, some will have done creative work in more than one of these fields.
 It is extremely important to document your contribution for each item you submit.
 For example, if you submit an audio recording, state if you were the composer, performer, engineer, producer, or did several of these tasks.
 The admissions committee will be evaluating what your specific contributions were to each project.
 The portfolio has no specific guidelines because applicants come from a wide variety of creative backgrounds and each student’s portfolio will reflect their particular expertise, however a professional presentation of materials is expected.